 The car limit does not apply in certain circumstances to some cars fitted out for transporting disabled people.

-When a balancing adjustment event occurs in relation to the car, the termination value must be adjusted under a special formula - see Balancing adjustment rules for cars on page 20.
+When a balancing adjustment event occurs for the car, the termination value must be adjusted under a special formula; see Balancing adjustment rules for cars on page 20.

 Car acquired at a discount